Modern Workflow Tutorial

 # we can also have our own custom developed plugins

-npm i @pcllab/consent-form-plugin
+npm i @pcllab/plugin-free-recall

 Using Local Plugins